Fraud

 As a first step, we recommend that you check the details of the transaction that you are concerned about immediately as there can be several legitimate explanations for the unrecognised transaction.
 We have added some of the most common ones below to get you started:

 • Does the company to which the payment transaction has been made trade under an alternative tradename/alias which is different to their official business name/registered company name?
-You can find information about a company’s registered company name and trading name on Companies House's website.
+You can find information about a company’s registered and trading names in the business registers for the company’s geographic location:

 • Could the payment transaction be for a regular payment for a subscription service?